comitanigiacomo/cyberSecurity/hackTheBox/startingPoint/dancing.md

 <span style="color:cyan">**Question 7**</span> : What is the command we can use within the SMB shell to download the files we find?

-I can use the get command to download files.
+I can use the `get` command to download files.

     get

 <span style="color:cyan">**Question 8**</span> : Submit root flag

-Using `help` command, I can see that th ecommand `ls` is avaiable.
-So i start to navigate into the system, and i observe that there are two directiryes:
+I checked out the available commands using 'help,' and saw that 'ls' was there.
+So, I started poking around the system and noticed two directories

 ```
 cmd: ls